Pain in the left side of the neck, physical therapy, treatment: Focus Fizikal✓

 The most common symptoms accompanying pain in the left side of the neck include:

-• Presence of painful knots (trigger points) in the trapezius muscle that are sensitive to pressure.
+• Presence of painful, hard points (trigger points): Localized, tender nodules in the left trapezius muscle that are sensitive to pressure.

 These signs are clear indicators that the static posture of your neck is disrupted and that the soft tissues have reached their threshold of endurance.
 Recognizing these signals in time allows the physical therapist to apply manual mobilization techniques that will quickly "unlock" the neck and reduce muscle tension.